apacheignite/documentation/clustering/cluster-groups.md

 [/block]
 You can create cluster groups based on any predicate.
 For convenience, Ignite comes with some predefined cluster groups.

-Here are some examples of cluster groups available on the `ClusterGroup` interface.
+Here are some examples of cluster groups available in the `ClusterGroup` interface.
 [block:code]
 {
   "codes": [